mattmaynes2/aria/reports/research/03-SmartDevices.md

 ### Description

-LIGHTIFY is a line of lighting products which are designed to be controlled using the LIGHTIFY mobile app.
+LIGHTIFY is a line of lighting products which are can be controlled using the LIGHTIFY mobile app.
 LIGHTIFY provides two separate product lines; LIGHTIFY Pro and LIGHTIFY Home.
 LIGHTIFY Pro products are designed to be highly scalable for office environments.
 This research focuses on the LIGHTIFY Home line of products.

-The LIGHTIFY system consists of a gateway which connects to all of the bulbs installed in the home.
+The LIGHTIFY system consists of a gateway device which connects to all of the bulbs installed in the home.
 Using the LIGHTIFY app, a homeowner can control connected lights from a mobile device.